-When you’re learning to speak Japanese, you will come across some suffixes used to address people called honorifics.
+When learning to speak Japanese, you’ll come across suffixes used to address people called “honorifics.”
 While these may seem confusing at first, they aren’t that difficult to learn.
 Here, Ann Arbor, MI teacher Elaina R. breaks down Japanese honorifics for beginners…

 There are dozens of Japanese honorifics, but since not all of them are common, let’s focus on the honorifics that you’re more likely to use.